jangler/oracles-randomizer/notes.md

 - ccab = allow screen transitions only if zero in treasure H&S
 - ccb6 = active tile? rod of seasons only works when this == 8
 - ccea = disable interactions (?)

+- cd00 = 0 while screen transitioning, 1 when transition done (useful for wait
+  command in scripts)

 - dx58-dx59 = script address